LilyMilano/landing-page-responsive-html-css-Aug2922/README.md

 # landing-page-responsive-html-css-Aug2922
-Building a responsive online courses website for mobile and desktop devices.
+Building a responsive e-learning landing page.
 HTML and CSS with media queries.